 Helle was previously a member of the European Parliament.
 She has a Master’s Degree in Political Science from the University of Copenhagen and a Master’s Degree in European Studies from the College of Europe in Bruges.

-In his time in Downing Street he was involved in all the major policy issues and international crises.
-He has said that in ten years in the media, and a decade in politics, he saw his respect for the media fall and his respect for politics rise.
-He was called to the Leveson Inquiry into press standards twice, first for his insights into modern journalism, second to give his views on the changed relationship between politics and media.
-He is a sought after speaker at events around the world, specialising in strategic communications, leadership, team building and crisis management.
-Since publishing Winners, he has been asked to support a number of leading sports organisations.
+In his time in Downing Street, he was involved in all the major policy issues and international crises.
+Campbell has said that in ten years in the media, and a decade in politics, he saw his respect for the media fall and his respect for politics rise.
+He was called to the Leveson Inquiry into press standards twice, first for his insights into modern journalism, and second to give his views on the changed relationship between politics and media.
+He is a sought-after speaker at events around the world,specializing in strategic communications, leadership, team building and crisis management.

 John is Chair of BrandNewView (https://brandnewview.com/), a leadership firm focused on helping organizations become a force for social and economic good.
 Previously, he led regions for Duke CE in Asia and North America.
 Other academic and consulting roles include: Dean and Professor of Marketing at SP Jain School of Global Management; interim Department Head at the Lundquist College of Business, University of Oregon; Professor of Marketing and Chair of Marketing Communication at Emerson College; Professor of Marketing Practice and Director of the Centre for Marketing Excellence at Singapore Management University (SMU).
 He has also been a visiting Professor at the International Olympic Academy.